getgrav/grav-learn/pages/06.advanced/11.forms/docs.md

 Step 4 is needed because if you don't explicitly add form.action, the code usually looks for the page route, which is _form as it's a modular subpage, not an actual page, and it's wrong and breaks the form submit.

-So if the modular page is e.g. `site.com/my-page`, just put `form: action: /my-page` in `modular.md`
+So if the modular page is e.g. `site.com/my-page`, just put `form: action: /my-page` in `modular.md` If the modular page is the homepage, just put `form: action: /`

 Then it should just work as a normal form.